 As you already know, addiction is a malicious disease that affects not just one person, but the whole family.
 Addiction wreaks havoc on the entire family of the afflicted individual while disassembling any engrained dynamics of the home.
 Some may believe that things will be different during the holidays, as if everything will magically be fine for this time of year.

 Unfortunately, for the friends and family impacted by addiction, the common theme of holiday cheer and togetherness becomes dominated by feelings of anger and, ultimately, a fear of the unknown.
-It is a rather common pattern for us, as family, to stay jam packed and busy.
-This overwhelmingly busyness is often an aim to avoid any of the heart-wrenching problems that are present in our life.
+It is a rather common pattern for us, as family, to stay jam-packed and busy.
+This overwhelming busyness is often an aim to avoid any of the heart-wrenching problems that are present in our life.

 When someone we love is proactively abusing his or her own life, we feel it tear into our hearts as if it were happening to us.
 The reality is, that coping with the destruction of addiction and/or an addicted loved one changes the joy of family get-togethers during the holidays, but this should not have the power to strip us of all happiness.
 Although addiction is painful to deal with, it is important for our health and heart that we can find gratitude in even the smallest of moments.